Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Methods

 \subsection{A Hierarchical Bayesian Method}

-Given a model with a set of parameters $\Omega$ that describe the distribution of observables, Bayesian theory provides a framework for inferring $\Omega$ with a set of observed quantities $\{x\}$.
-In this sub-section, we describe methods developed in this framework.
+Given a model with a set of parameters $\Omega$ that describes the distribution of observables, Bayesian theory provides a framework for inferring $\Omega$ with a set of observed quantities $\{x\}$.
+In this sub-section, we describe the methods developed in this framework.

 Denoting the probability of observing $\{x\}$ in model $\Omega$ to be $P(\{x\} | \Omega) $, and the prior knowledge about the model parameters to be $P(\Omega)$, after observations of $\{x\}$, the Bayes' theorem updates the knowledge about model parameters, namely the posterior distribution, to be: